shamansir/xtd/sources/peg/mdown-test/complex-lists.md

 * list
 *  at
 * start
      With
     * another
     * list
     * inside
      * shifted one
  *    1. Let
      2. Here
     3. Be
      4. Numbers
           List continues

+         With another paragraph
 * more

 ----